ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 ```

 ## Install Xibo CMS
 When I am configuring server software outside of a package manager I always place it under the `/srv`{: .filepath} folder.
-I will be installing Xibo under `/srv/xibo-cms`{: .filepath}.
+I will be installing Xibo CMS under `/srv/xibo-cms`{: .filepath}.
 I will also be creating the library directory for Xibo under `/var/lib/xibo-cms/`{: .filepath}.
-I open a shell using the www-data user to save on have to change ownership of the files later.
+I open a shell using the www-data user to save on having to change ownership of the files later.

 ```bash
 sudo mkdir /srv/xibo-cms /var/lib/xibo-cms